United KingdomLearn even more about the United Kingdom at oecd.org

 Life Satisfaction – United Kingdom expand

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 There is little difference in life satisfaction levels between men and women across OECD countries.
-This is true in the United Kingdom, where men gave their life a 6.8 grade and women 6.9.
-Education levels, however, strongly influence subjective well-being.
-Whereas British people who have only completed primary education have a life satisfaction level of 6.4, this score reaches 7.2 for those British with tertiary education.
+This is true in the United Kingdom, where both men and women gave their life a 6.9 grade.
+Education levels, however, influence subjective well-being.
+Whereas British people who have only completed primary education have a life satisfaction level of 6.8, this score reaches 7.2 for those British with tertiary education.

 Happiness, or subjective well-being, is also measured by the presence of positive experiences and feelings, and/or the absence of negative experiences and feelings.
-85% of people in the United Kingdom reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is higher than the OECD average of 80%.
+74% of people in the United Kingdom reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is slightly lower than the OECD average of 76%.

 More ResourcesHow's Life? at a Glance